|Dates||Fall Semester 2014*|

 Q: What are the requirements for acceptance?

-Minimum of 45 credit hours completed by the start of Summer 2013 and 2.5 minimum GPA.
+Minimum of 45 credit hours completed by the start of Fall 2014 and 2.5 minimum GPA.

 Q: What are my chances of being accepted to the program?